USB hardware: Non-standard devices

 Some USB devices require more power than is permitted by the specifications for a single port.
 This is common for external hard and optical disc drives, and generally for devices with motors or lamps.
 Such devices can use an external power supply, which is allowed by the standard, or use a dual-input USB cable, one input of which is for power and data transfer, the other solely for power, which makes the device a non-standard USB device.
 Some USB ports and external hubs can, in practice, supply more power to USB devices than required by the specification but a standard-compliant device may not depend on this.

 In addition to limiting the total average power used by the device, the USB specification limits the inrush current (i.e., the current used to charge decoupling and filter capacitors) when the device is first connected.
 Otherwise, connecting a device could cause problems with the host's internal power.
 USB devices are also required to automatically enter ultra low-power suspend mode when the USB host is suspended.
 Nevertheless, many USB host interfaces do not cut off the power supply to USB devices when they are suspended.

-Some non-standard USB devices use the 5 V power supply without participating in a proper USB network, which negotiates power draw with the host interface.
+Some non-standard devices use the USB 5 V power supply without participating in a proper USB network, which negotiates power draw with the host interface; these devices typically violate the standards by drawing more power than is allowed without negotiation.
 Examples include USB-powered keyboard lights, fans, mug coolers and heaters, battery chargers, miniature vacuum cleaners, and even miniature lava lamps.
 In most cases, these items contain no digital circuitry, and thus are not standard-compliant USB devices.
 This may cause problems with some computers, such as drawing too much current and damaging circuitry.
 Prior to the USB Battery Charging Specification, the USB specification required that devices connect in a low-power mode (100 mA maximum) and communicate their current requirements to the host, which then permits the device to switch into high-power mode.

-Some devices, when plugged into charging ports, draw even more power (10 watts) than the Battery Charging Specification allows—the iPad is one such device; it negotiates the current pull with data pin voltages.
-Barnes & Noble Nook Color devices also require a special charger that runs at 1.9 A.
+Some devices predating USB Power Delivery, when plugged into charging ports, draw even more power (10 watts) than the Battery Charging Specification allows, using proprietary methods but without violating USB standards, maintaining full compatibility—the iPad is one such device; it negotiates the current pull with data pin voltages.
+Barnes & Noble Nook Color devices also require a special charger that can provide 1.9 A.

 PoweredUSB

-PoweredUSB is a proprietary extension that adds four pins supplying up to 6 A at 5 V, 12 V, or 24 V. It is commonly used in point of sale systems to power peripherals such as barcode readers, credit card terminals, and printers.
+PoweredUSB is a proprietary extension, from long before USB Power Delivery, that adds four pins supplying up to 6 A at 5 V, 12 V, or 24 V. It is commonly used in point-of-sale systems to power peripherals such as barcode readers, credit card terminals, and printers.